Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 natural extensions to their programming platform.
 Therefore each extension itself is small, but it can reuse and leverage the power of the entire platform.
-Thus, Houyhnhnmms do not need to invent new _ad hoc_ programming languages for configuration and extension, then face the dilemma of either investing a lot in tooling and support using these languages or leave developers having to deal with
+Thus, Houyhnhnms do not need to invent new _ad hoc_ programming languages for configuration and extension, then face the dilemma of either investing a lot in tooling and support using these languages or leave developers having to deal with